gersonfaneto/YAMS/README.md

 Afterwards, simply follow the steps ahead:

 - Download the latest [release](https://github.com/gersonfaneto/YAMS/releases/latest)
-  of the project or clone it using `git` into your machine.
+  of the project or clone it into your machine using `git`.

 ```console
 git clone https://github.com/gersonfaneto/YAMS --branch V1.1.0 --depth 1